-Introduction to Hebrew I (OT 305) is an introduction to the major original language of the Old Testament.
-Basic vocabulary and grammar are covered by working directly with selected passages from the biblical text.
+Introduction to Hebrew I (OT 305) is an introduction to the Hebrew alphabet, basic vocabulary, grammar, and syntax, the language in which the majority of the Old Testament was written.
+The language will be explored as much as possible with the biblical text.